Integrate Insycle with HubSpot Workflows

 To include Insycle automation in your HubSpot Workflows, you must first create a Recipe.

-Recipes usually include multiple templates.
+Recipes can include multiple templates for the same object type.
 The templates run in sequence, so if the processes in one template need to happen before another (such as extracting names from emails before formatting the names), they must be in the correct order.

-2. Click the Template button to add new templates to the Recipe.
+2. Click the +Template button to add templates to the Recipe.
+The object type of the first template determines the object type for the entire Recipe.

-On the Notify tab, customize the notification email Insycle will send when this Recipe runs.
-Add recipients, or add context to the subject and message body.
+On the Notify tab, customize the notification email Insycle will send when this Recipe runs as part of your HubSpot Workflow.
+Add recipients or add context to the subject and message body.

 On the When tab under Automate, enable your Recipe to run in HubSpot Workflows by selecting the Workflow option, then click Save.